Step-by-Step Instructions

 Step 1: Assess the Space

-- Begin by evaluating the area you want to organize.
-Take note of what is currently in the space, what items are used frequently, and what can be eliminated.
-Create a list of key areas that need attention.
+Begin by evaluating the area you want to organize.
+Identify the purpose of the space, what items are essential, and what can be removed.
+Take measurements, if necessary, to understand the layout. -

 Required Materials and Tools